My biography would make for bad fiction as it lacks a consistent narrative.

 I graduated in applied economics from Cal.
 State Los Angeles and then from law school at BYU’s law school.

 I’m married to Winifred Lenora Wallace-Marsh (she goes by “Win”).
-We’ve been through eight pregnancies, five children, three funerals and have two surviving children.
+We’ve been through eight pregnancies, five children, three who died and have two surviving children.
 Win is a CRNA and an inspiring speaker.

 I began blogging (as in journaling and essays, chronologically arrayed) in 1997 at http://adrr.com/living/journal.htm.